COVID-19 Update – All face to face at groups are postponed because of the current situation. This group is on hold until further notice.

-Stepping Stones offers WRAP training to members of Stepping Stones.
+Stepping Stones offers Wellness Recovery Action Planning (WRAP) training to members of Stepping Stones.
 WRAP helps those who feel ready to make positive changes in the way they feel.
 It can help to improve well being and overall quality of life.

 What is WRAP:

 WRAP enables individuals to increase personal responsibility, regain control and improve their quality of life.
 It is a tool for learning more about themselves and identifying what helps them to recover and stay well.